So. We’re Fast Familiar - a group of recovering theatre makers and artists from different creative and academic backgrounds.

 Most of the time you’re making sense of the world with strangers.

 Our art is not just a picture to look at or a piece of theatre to watch.

-For us, art is a space to explore questions which are too complex for daily life.
+It’s a space for you to be alive in.
+A place where you can explore questions that are too complex for daily life.

-In a past life, Fast Familiar made work under the name fanSHEN - it’s used in various reviews and articles.
-You can see the work we made under that name, and the reason why we changed it here.
+We’ve been around since 2008 and in a past life, Fast Familiar made work under the name fanSHEN - it’s used in various reviews and articles.
+You can see the work we made under that name, and the reason we changed it here.

 Fast Familiar were selected for Aesthetica Art Prize Anthology: Future Now - 100 contemporary artists of 2020.

 The Metro recognised our legacy of digital innovation, “The digital studio was doing the business way before the lockdown trend for online arts experiences”.
 We were praised by The Guardian for pioneering “a hybrid form that is its own thing entirely… Fast Familiar are making participatory stories that feel distinctly theatrical.”